WCIX

-WCIX (channel 49) is a television station licensed to Springfield, Illinois, United States, serving the Central Illinois region as an affiliate of MyNetworkTV.
-It is owned by Nexstar Media Group alongside Champaign-licensed CBS affiliate WCIA (channel 3).
-Both stations share studios on South Neil Street/US 45 in downtown Champaign and also operate a sales office and news bureau on West Edwards Street near the Illinois State Capitol in Springfield.
+WCIX (channel 49) is a television station licensed to Springfield, Illinois, United States, serving the Central Illinois region.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+WCIX is owned by Nexstar Media Group alongside Champaign-licensed CBS affiliate WCIA (channel 3).
+The two stations share studios on South Neil Street/US 45 in downtown Champaign and also operate a sales office and news bureau on West Edwards Street near the Illinois State Capitol in Springfield.
 WCIX's transmitter is located in Clear Lake Township.

 Since WCIX's over-the-air signal cannot be seen in eastern parts of the market (including Champaign, Urbana, and Danville), it is simulcast in high definition on WCIA's second digital subchannel (3.2) from a transmitter west of Seymour, Illinois.
 Nielsen Media Research treats WCIX and WCIA-DT2 as one station in local ratings books, using the identifier name WCIX+.